javaswapdevelpment/java-document/core-products/lottery.md

 **Phase 1 - Buy Tickets**

-- Go to https://www.saltswap.finance/lottery and buy your tickets.
+- Go to https://www.javaswap.io/lottery and buy your tickets.
 - The lottery jackpot will accumulate at the top of the page with each ticket bought.
-- Users will receive a ticket \(comprised of 4 digits\) for each 1 SALT paid.
+- Users will receive a ticket \(comprised of 4 digits\) for each 1 JAVA paid.

 **Phase 2 - Lottery Draw!**